JumpLink/Learn6502/README.md

 ## Packages

-- `app-gnome`: The main application for the GNOME desktop.
+- `app-gnome`: The main application for the GNOME desktop (Not working yet).
 - `app-web`: The main application for the browser.
 - `6502`: The 6502 simulator, assembler, and disassembler.